paketo-buildpacks/paketo-website/content/docs/howto/ruby.md

 ## Build an App With Vendored Gems
-In order to build apps that contain vendored gems with the Paketo Ruby buildpack, your app will need to have `.gem` files located in the `cache_path`.
+In order to build apps that contain vendored gems with the Paketo Ruby Buildpack, your app will need to have `.gem` files located in the `cache_path`.

 #### With a Default Cache Location